dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_7.md

 It has an alphabet `Σ` to store words on the tape and a _blank symbol_ (represent empty cells on the tape).
 A transition is the combination of reading the character at the current position, updating the local state, writing a new character, moving forward or backward.
-The state machine for the head has a special _halt_ state which has no transtition
+The state machine for the head has a special _halt_ state which has no outgoing transition.

 ### Structure of the encoding